 - Optimism: remain hopeful and have confidence in your ability to achieve your goal.

 - Understanding job satisfaction: recognize how your goals help you to be fulfilled at work.

 - Self-compassion: if you get frustrated with task complexity, obstacles, and mistakes, be kind to yourself.
 You are not the only leader who struggles with achieving a goal.

 According to Callander (2020), a business goal is a desired final state that accomplishes business ambitions.
-If the learning goal is building resilience at work, stay goal driven as you gather information, gain knowledge, and acquire the skills to pass along to your employees.
+Whether the learning goal is building resilience at work or increasing employee wellbeing, stay goal driven as you gather information, gain knowledge, and acquire the skills to pass along to your employees.
 Moreover, anticipate problems and possible detrimental effects when setting goals (Oettingen, Wittchen, & Gollwitzer, 2013).